Loading...

 Conduct market and supply chain interventions to ensure equitable access to effective products.

-The project will be implemented in more than 30 municipalities in Bolivia, Brazil, Colombia and Paraguay.
+The CUIDA Chgas project is being implemented in more than 32 municipalities

 About Chagas disease